salqadri/s3eKochava/README.md

 ## Supported Platforms
  * Android

-## Integration
+## Android Integration
-Please follow the docs for Kochava integration, such as their instructions on modifying your Android manifest file.
+Please follow the Kochava docs for Android integration, in particular their instructions on adding the `install_referrer` receiver.
+You need to do this yourself as this extension does not know if you have any other existing `install_referrer` receivers (Android only allows one).
+This extension will already add the permissions required by Kochava, except for the optional `GET_ACCOUNTS` permission for email tracking.
+You will need to add that yourself if you want it.

 ## API usage